madewokherd/ALttPDoorRandomizer/README.md

 - Turtle Rock
 - Ganon's Tower

+Both Lite and Lean ER modes are supported in `CodeTracker`, showing only the entrances that are shuffled.

 ### Lean

 This mode is intended to be a more refined and more competitive format to Crossed ER.
 It focuses on reducing the number of entrances needing to be checked, while giving the player unique routing options based on the entrance pools defined below, as opposed to mindlessly checking all the remaining entrances.
 The Dungeons/Connectors can connect cross-world.

 This mode groups entrances into types and shuffles them freely within those groups.
 - Dungeons and Connectors (Multi-Entrance Caves)
-- Item Locations (Single-Entrance Caves with an item, includes Potion Shop and Red Bomb Shop, includes Shops only if Shopsanity is enabled)
+- Item Locations (Single-Entrance Caves with an item, includes Potion Shop and Red Bomb Shop)
+  - Includes Shops only if Shopsanity is enabled
+  - Includes caves with pots only if Pottery settings have them shuffled)
 - Dropdowns and their associated exits (Skull Woods dropdowns are handled the same as in Crossed)
 - Non-item locations (junk locations) all remain vanilla

+Both Lite and Lean ER modes are supported in `CodeTracker`, showing only the entrances that are shuffled.

 # Command Line Options